-Considering you have a friend, spouse, or family member who works as a therapist, have you ever asked them how many individuals have visited their clinic after a breakup?
-How hard do you think is surviving a breakup?
+If you have friends, spouse, or family member who works as therapists, have you ever asked them how many individuals have visited their clinic after a heartbreak?

-“When you’re alone, it creates opportunity for being more in touch with something inside of you,” she says. says Dr. Niloo Dardashti, a New York-based psychologist and relationship expert.
+“When you’re alone, it creates an opportunity for being more in touch with something inside of you,” she says. says Dr. Niloo Dardashti, a New York-based psychologist and healthy relationship expert.

 “I won’t give up on us even if the skies get rough…”